15 Ways to Improve Brand Perception in Customers

 - Unique Selling Proposition (USP): Highlight what makes your brand different.

-- Market positioning: Position yourself to fill gaps in the market that competitors overlook.
+- Market positioning: Position yourself to fill gaps competitors overlook.

 4. Price Premium